 An associate degree program in mathematics is typically a 2-year transfer program for students who plan to go on to pursue a bachelor's degree in such majors as actuarial science, engineering or accounting.
 Typically, only a high school diploma or equivalent is required for admission.

+Associate programs in mathematics are geared towards individuals looking to further their education, such as getting a bachelor's degree.
+At least a high school diploma or equivalent is required to get accepted into this program.
+Problem-solving skills are a must for students entering this associate's program.
 The coursework in a mathematics associate degree program includes studies in statistics, finite mathematics and geometry.
 Areas of focus in the program often include:

 - Complex numbers